 The Office of Student Life provides wellness coaching and community referral services to registered Helena College students.
-Services provided are created using the Wellness Model which addresses all seven aspects of wellness (mind, environment. intellectual. body. spirit. vocational/occupational and social).
-The office also provides outreach and educational services to the campus community in the context of mental health, suicide prevention and violence prevention initiatives.
-Our campus along with other college campuses across the state, through the Montana University System are implementing new resources as identified below, that will help us continue to educate our campus and provide innovate instruments focusing on our student's wellbeing.
+The office provides outreach and educational programming to the campus community in the context of mental health, suicide prevention and violence prevention initiatives.
+Our campus along with other college campuses across the state, through the Montana University System provide access to online tools students can access to monitor and improve their mental health.